maxidev/btcli/README.md

 BTCli aims to be a useful command line tool for quick checking Bitcoin blockchain address and transactions.
 BTCli is not a wallet, for a good wallet experience we recommend to use one of the following:

 * [Specter Wallet](https://github.com/cryptoadvance/specter-desktop) (Great MultiSig focused wallet that interacts directly with Bitcoin Core)
-* [Blue Wallet](https://github.com/BlueWallet/BlueWallet) (User friendly and multisig capable Mobile wallet for Android and IOs)
+* [Blue Wallet](https://github.com/BlueWallet/BlueWallet) (User friendly and multisig capable Mobile wallet for Android and iOS)

 <!-- GETTING STARTED -->
 ## Getting Started

-To run btcli in your local machine from this repository
+To run BTCli in your local machine from this repository

 ### Install as a global package
   ```sh